Are you being bullied?

 - Kidscape – a UK charity specifically working to prevent children from being bullied.

 Adults with a facial difference can find themselves subjected to bullying and/or discrimination in the workplace.
 The Equality Act 2010 provides legal rights for people with severe disfigurements and gives protection from discrimination due to appearance.
+See further information for Employers and Employees about facial palsy in the workplace.

 Remember, this is not about intention – whether someone else means to bully you.
 You need to explain clearly that you experience particular behaviours as bullying to have them addressed.
 You don’t even need to make claims about what the other person might be feeling or thinking, as this is irrelevant from your point of view.